marhaasa/sage/README.md

 # Sage

-An intelligent semantic tagging CLI tool for markdown files using Claude.
+An intelligent semantic tagging CLI tool for markdown files using the Claude Code SDK.

 Sage analyzes your markdown content and automatically adds relevant semantic tags, making your notes more discoverable and organized.